CoDEPS: Online Continual Learning for Depth Estimation and Panoptic Segmentation: Technical Approach

 \subsection{Network Architecture and Source Domain Pretraining}

 In this section, we detail the network architecture and loss functions that we employ during the pretraining stage on the source domain.

 {\parskip=5pt \textit{Architecture:} We build our network following a common multi-task design scheme, i.e., using a single backbone followed by task-specific heads.
 A high-level overview of the network architecture is shown in \reffig{fig:overview}.
 In detail, we use a ResNet-101~\cite{he2016deep} as the shared encoder for all three tasks including depth prediction, semantic segmentation, and instance segmentation.
 The depth head follows the design of Monodepth2~\cite{godard2019digging} comprising five consecutive convolutional layers with skip connections to the encoder.
 Additionally, we include a separate PoseNet consisting of a ResNet-18 encoder and a four-layer CNN to estimate the camera motion between two image frames.
 For panoptic segmentation, we follow the bottom-up method Panoptic-Deeplab~\cite{cheng2020panoptic}, leveraging separate heads for semantic segmentation and instance segmentation, and slightly modify the semantic head~\cite{guizilini2021geometric}.
 Specifically, the instance head consists of two sub-heads to predict the center of an object and to associate each pixel of an image to the corresponding object or the background.
-Combining both the semantic and instance predictions, a panoptic fusion module generates the overall panoptic segmentation map. }
+Finally, a panoptic fusion module~\cite{cheng2020panoptic} assigns a semantic label to the class-agnostic instance predictions using majority voting over the semantic predictions of all pixels within an instance. }

 {\parskip=5pt \textit{Source Domain Pretraining:} During the initial training phase on the source domain, we assume to have access to image sequences as well as ground truth panoptic segmentation annotations.
 In the following, we briefly describe the respective loss functions that we employ for training the three task-specific heads. }